RahulSaini2772003/movie_recommandation-system/README.md

 streamlit run app.py
 This command will start the Streamlit server and open your default web browser to view the application.

-Project Structure:
-Optionally, describe the structure of project directory and key files.

 ## Project Structure
 - `app.py`: Main Streamlit application script.
 - `requirements.txt`: File containing all necessary Python libraries and their versions.